HazzanAj/Modeled-Automotive-Manufacturing-Company/README.md

   Description:
   This project was developed to model Automobile manufacturing company production information.
-  It covers headquarter's information,branch information and manufacturing information by following clean code desing rules.
+  It covers headquarter information,branch information and manufacturing information by following clean code design rules.